MichalSkoula/powerffmpeg/README.md

 # powerffmpeg

-A PowerShell script for combining all videos from a specified folder into a single MP4 file.
+A PowerShell script that combines all the videos in a specified folder into a single MP4 file.
+I use it to make monthly videos of my children.

 ## What the script does